method5/plsql_lexer/README.md

 	*[EXPERIMENTAL]* Split statements like SQL*Plus and then also split by semicolon:

 		function split_by_sqlplus_del_and_semi(
-			p_statements        in nclob,
+			p_statements        in clob,
-			p_sqlplus_delimiter in nvarchar2 default '/'
+			p_sqlplus_delimiter in varchar2 default '/'
 		) return token_table_table;

 - **STATEMENT_CLASSIFIER** - Classify a statement as DDL, PL/SQL, SELECT, ALTER, etc.